• LAUNCH YOUR DREAM

 • CONNECT

-After some intense planning, saving and packing, I left in late May for a 10 day vacation on the East Coast – one of the best vacations I’ve had in my lifetime.
-When I got back our editor Catherine Hughes asked me what it was like to accomplish such an important goal.
+After some intense planning, saving, and packing, I left for a 10-day vacation on the East Coast–one of the best vacations I’ve had in my lifetime.

 What photos didn’t turn out and why?

-I also noticed that when it was hot and muggy, I had more interest in sipping iced coffee in the shade than taking photos – and that shows up in my images.
+I also noticed that when it was hot and muggy, I had more interest in sipping iced coffee in the shade than taking photos and that is reflected in my images.

-What did you find out about yourself on your vacation?
+What did I find out about myself on my photography vacation?

 I noticed that the more relaxed I got the more creative I felt.
-I walked slower, looked up and down at everything.
-I met some interesting people, and as I collected their stories, I shot the photos to go with it.
+I walked slower and looked up and down at everything.
+I met some interesting people, and as I collected their stories, I shot the photos to go with them.

-I also asked for help with my issues of being photographed – One of my 8 women dream goals this year is to be on the other side of the camera, and share those images with others.
+I also asked for help with my issues with being photographed.
+One of my freelance dream goals this year is to be on the other side of the camera and share those images of me with others.
 My picture was taken constantly, sometimes with my knowledge, other times not.
 It was extremely uncomfortable, and after 10 days it did get easier, but I still didn’t like it.

-Traveling looks like it agrees with you.
-Where will you go next?
+Traveling with my camera looks as if it agrees with me.
+Where will I go next?

-I spent a lot of time fretting about going on this trip – time away from work, travel costs, time away from my son – that all weighed heavily on my mind, even after I paid for it all and got on the plane.
+I spent a lot of time fretting about going on this trip–time away from work, travel costs, time away from my son–that all weighed heavily on my mind, even after I paid for it all and boarded the plane.

-Fellow Dreamers, if one of your goals is to travel on a photo vacation, my advice is to just do it.
-There is hardly a ‘best time’ – you will always need more time off, more money, more ….whatever.
+If one of your goals is to travel on a photo vacation and practice your dream, my advice is to just do it.
+There is hardly ever a best time.
+You will always need more time off, more money, more whatever.

 Related Stories: